menu

 Living in Syracuse

 Syracuse is a relatively large city located in the state of New York.
 With a population of 145,560 people and 74 associated neighborhoods, Syracuse is the ninth largest community in New York.
-Syracuse has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Syracuse has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Syracuse has more people living here who work in computers and math than 95% of the places in the US.